 New vintage, the 2008 was rated: Bettane & Desseauve 15.5/20

-A charming 2009 with cherry aromas, a fine texture and promising tannins that need time to refine.
-We recommend decanting before putting this lovely red Sancerre on a good table!
+This charming 2009 has cherry aromas, a beautiful texture, and promising tannins that will need time to refine.
+Decanting is recommended before serving this lovely red Sancerre at a good dinner table!

 Eye